carnmo/carnmo/articles/a-technology-minimalism-manifesto.md

 * Help your friends.
 * Share your knowledge and experience with others.
 * Donate to organizations and communities that provide software and services that are useful to you.

+>"Sharing knowledge is the most fundamental act of friendship.
+Because it is a way you can give something without losing something." -- Richard Stallman

 ### Hone Your Skills and Improve Your Tools
 * Keep updated on hardware and software related to the fields you specialize in.